microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 A key part of any application modernization project is to conduct an Architecture Design Session (ADS) with the customer or partner.
 An ADS allows us to define and agree upon the architecture and scope of the application, making it easier to plan the development.

-This is ideally done in-person to avoid distractions; however, it can also be accomplished successfully remotely or as a hybrid event with some attendees meeting in-person and others participating virtually.
+This is ideally done in person to avoid distractions; however, it can also be accomplished successfully remotely or as a hybrid event with some attendees meeting in-person and others participating virtually.

 Below we cover ADS details for SI partners and for ISVs.